luczavestoski/Username-Checker/README.md

-# Ubisoft-Username-Checker
+# Username-Checker
-A username checker designed to check usernames  against the R6TabAPI for Rainbow Six Siege and other Ubisoft games.
+A username checker designed to check usernames.
 ## Installation

 Use pip to install the neccassary packages (you must do this in the path of the file)